-The Web-Based Queue Management System That Will Revolutionize .gov
+The Online Queue Management System That Will Revolutionize .gov

 You have to consider the citizenry.
 Think about the reputation of your office.
 Do people look forward to coming in for a permit, to register their vehicles, or to submit building plans?
 The odds are not in your favor.
 Most people avoid visiting government agencies unless they have no other choice.
 That attitude doesn’t set up anyone for success.
 Not only are visitors displeased, but their negativity affects your employees.
 Organizing the office by way of a queueless system can banish all of the common problems that plague government offices.
 QLess is here to explain how.